jekyll-octopod/jekyll-octopod/README.md

 # jekyll-octopod

-Today, on November 9th 2020, after 1690 of maintainence, 204 commits and 59 releases, I stop working on this project due to lack of time.
+Today, on November 9th 2020, after 1690 days  of maintainence, 204 commits and 59 releases, I stop working on this project due to lack of time.

 I would probably rather start a rewrite in dart than trying to fix what